As you enter the nurse anesthesia profession, you will find these anesthesia sites most helpful to reference.

 If you want to know what it will be like in CRNA school, this is definitely a great resource.
 The blog is written by a CRNA student (SRNA) and gives you a summary of each completed trimester (7 total).
 It’s written intelligently, with a personal tone and gives you the highlights and trials of the journey through a nurse anesthesia program.

-WFBMC’s program is one of the most difficult to get into, so if you can pass their self assessment test, changes are, you’ll do just fine when applying to the school of your choice.
+WFBMC’s program is one of the most difficult to get into, so if you can pass their self-assessment test, chances are, you’ll do just fine when applying to the school of your choice.
 Obviously, not everything they say will apply to you (if you apply to a different school), but it will be worth the time and will give you a great idea of where you shine, and what you can do to improve your application.

 This is one of the anesthesia sites I used as a reference when creating the “salary by state” section of this website.